Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: SLC property in a restricted range of the Liebenau-Wormald result

 We next summarize the main result of this section, and give the remaining small technical steps of its proof.
-In a nutshell, it states that the Liebenau-Wormald formula in \eqref{eq:asymptotic_formula} is approximately SLC in the regime of Theorem \ref{thm:main_result}.
+In a nutshell, it states that a simplified version of the Liebenau-Wormald formula which is within a constant factor from the original in \eqref{eq:asymptotic_formula} is approximately SLC in the regime of Theorem \ref{thm:main_result}.

 \begin{theorem} For given $n ,m \in \N$, $\bm{\ell},u \in \N^n$ with $\bm{\ell} \leq \bm{u}$, and degree sequence $\bm{d}$ with $\sum_i d_i = 2m$ and $\bm{\ell} \leq \bm{d} \leq \bm{u}$, let

 The resulting $2m$-homogeneous polynomial